TimboKZ/Chonky/docs/markdown/3-Files.md

 }
 ```

-The main idea to take away here is that each file object must, at the very least, have the following 2 properties:
+The main idea to take away is that each object must have an `id` and `name` defined.
+All of the other properties are
-`id` and `name`.
-All of the other properties are optional, but they could significantly improve user
-experience if they are present.
+optional, but they could significantly improve user experience if they are present.

 If you don't specify the file extension (`ext` property), extension will be extracted automatically using
 `path.extname(...)` function from the `path` module.
 If you dont want Chonky to automatically detect the extension, you
 can set `ext` to an empty string: `file.ext = ''`.
 If you do specify an extension, make sure it matches the actual
-file extension and starts with a dot, e.g. `file.ext = '.tar.gz'`.
+extension of the file and starts with a dot, e.g. `file.ext = '.tar.gz'`.

 #### Custom file properties